Page cover

 Arcology’s key feature is parallel transaction execution, provided contracts involved don't have shared state.
 However, many contracts do have shared state and cannot fully benefit from parallel execution.

-Arcology offers a set of to help developers parallelize their contracts, enabling them to be processed fully in parallel.
+Arcology offers a set of concurrent APIs in Solidity to help developers parallelize their contracts, enabling them to be processed fully in parallel.
 The examples below help developers understand how this works, with all examples wrapped in Hardhat projects.